b-jesch/skin.estuary.modv2/README.md

 - .3
   * Debug controls to skin settings extras added
   * Dialog select window of video versions improved
+  * added option showing CD replacement when primal CD art is not available

 - .2
   * missing condition of showing disc art on visualisations fixed